 Seeking support

-If you’re a new parent worried about your emotional and mental wellbeing, it’s important to seek support from a trusted health professional.
+If you’re a new parent worried about your emotional and mental wellbeing, it’s important to seek support from a trusted health care provider.

-We recommend you see your doctor first, but it’s also a great idea to speak with other health professionals like your maternal and child health nurse for information and advice.
+We recommend you see your doctor first, but it’s also a great idea to speak with other health care providers like your maternal and child health nurse for information and advice.

 “Asking for help had been so hard for me to do.
 But once I let go of that need to be perfect and in control and asked for help, I was actually able to take back control of my life.”